c12yptonic/ctf-writeups/ctfs/csaw21.md

 Challenge instructions:
 > You are stuck in another dimension while you were riding Solgaleo.
 > You have Rotom-dex with you to contact your friends but he won't activate the GPS unless you can prove yourself to him.
+He is going
-> He is going to give you a series of phrases that only you should be able to decrypt and you have a limited amount of time to do so.
+> to give you a series of phrases that only you should be able to decrypt and you have a limited amount of time to do so.
 > Can you decrypt them all?
 > nc crypto.chal.csaw.io 5001 (not active now)

 With the above background we connect via netcat to the above url as we do not have any other details.
-On connecting we are presented with the message - **What does this mean?** followed by a long string containing only **`.`**, **`-`** and **`/`** alone as shown below.
+On connecting we are presented with the message - **What does this mean?** followed by a long string containing only **`.`**, **`-`** and **`/`**.

+On looking closely the string resembles a morse code except for the literal **`/`** character.
+So I used an online [morse decoder][19] to decode the string.
+The morse decoding gave a list of space separate integers which looked like a string expressed as a list of character ordinals.

+This confirmed it was a morse code and so tried to figure out to do the same via python.
+With little search I was able to locate a Python package [**decoder**][22] which could perform a variety of decoding including morseDecode.

 To do the same via Python code we use a handy collection of CTF utilities package called [**`pwnlib`**][20] which is the Swiss army knife for CTF's and similar challenges.
 It provides a method [**`remote`**][21] which allows us to connect with almost any network